ascsl/laravel-docs-ES/artisan-EN-ES.md

     ]);

 <a name="calling-commands-from-other-commands"></a>
-### Comandos de llamada de otros comandos : Calling Commands From Other Commands
+### Llamando comandos desde otros comandos : Calling Commands From Other Commands

 En ocasiones, es posible que desee llamar a otros comandos desde un comando Artisan existente.
 Puede hacerlo usando el método `call`.
 Este método `call` acepta el nombre del comando y un array de parámetros de comando:
 > > Sometimes you may wish to call other commands from an existing Artisan command.
 You may do so using the `call` method.
 This `call` method accepts the command name and an array of command parameters: